sigmacomputing/sigmaquickstarts/site/sigmaguides/src/internal_new_quickstarts/internal_new_quickstarts.md

 ```

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> The previous command needs to be executed anytime VSCode is exited completely.
-This is a temporary patch as we sort a way to eliminate that minor step.
+In Step 12, we show how to configure VSCode to eliminate this requirement.
 </aside>

 Next, execute the command (to install the npm packages inside QuickStarts):
 ```plaintext